Children honour South Tyneside war dead with poppy art project

-The pupils artwork was unveiled at a special event ahead of Remembrance Sunday.
+The pupils artwork was unveiled at a special event attended by the Deputy Mayor of South Tyneside, Coun Norman Dick, ahead Remembrance Sunday.

 Teacher Katie Westwood said: “West Park is very close to our school and having walked past the construction site frequently, we felt our talented students could use the blank space to showcase their creativity.

 “Remembrance Day is a time for all of our pupils to learn more about the sacrifices made by our armed forces and give thanks to those who gave their lives to protect the freedoms we enjoy today.

 Sign up to our daily newsletter

 “Our pupils have had the chance to create something for the community whilst learning about the meaning behind Remembrance Day engaging in an outdoor educational opportunity they will certainly not forget.

 “We are incredibly proud of what our pupils have created and would like to thank JD Joinery for their support in giving our pupils this opportunity.”